30 Years of Piano Teaching Tells Me…

 That sounds like TOO MUCH responsibilities on your shoulder, doesn’t it?

-You can make sure your child is developing a good technique in terms of his/her hand position or posture after you had a few lessons with me.
+You can tell you are developing a good technique in terms of your hand position or posture after you had a few lessons with me.

 There is a hierarchy to musical importance, you can follow that too.

 The practice can be fun if you strategize.